Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 Reading about cut dimensions, proportions and grades is similar to reading the technical specs on a car.
 The bottom line is that most people don’t care about specific specs only focusing on the results.
 99% of the people don’t care how much torque a car has.
 They just want to know that the car will accelerate to their satisfaction.

 The same is true of diamonds.
 People don’t care how a 34.5 degree crown angle pairs with a 56% table.
 They just want to know that the diamond has fire and brilliance (put even more simply, that is sparkles).
+Take this stunning 1 carat diamond from Blue Nile’s Astor Collection for example.
+I can wax poetically about how great the 33.5 crown angle is for this diamond.
+Bottom line is the diamond is gorgeous.

 You can easily look at a diamond and tell whether there is a noticeable yellow hue, or whether there is a garish inclusion.
 Brilliance though?
 That’s a tougher nut to crack.
 Sure you can notice if a diamond has spectacular brilliance or if its completely dead.
 But there is a wide range in between.